 (3) I recommend a careful reading of the language in 38 C.F.R. § 3.304(b)(1) and (2) as it emphasizes the examiner’s (and adjudicator’s) obligation to do the hard work of comparing, contrasting, analyzing, and integrating multiple sources of sometimes divergent information.

-(4) Reading the regulation discussed immediately above [38 C.F.R. § 3.304(b)] should make it clear that an examiner's conclusions regarding etiology must include a cogent explanation (rationale) for their opinion.
+(4) Reading that regulation [38 C.F.R. § 3.304(b)] should also make it clear that an examiner's conclusions regarding etiology must include a cogent explanation (rationale) for their opinion.

-Astute rationales are always important, but perhaps even more so for MST compensation and pension exams.
+Rationales are always important when providing a medical opinion, but perhaps even more so for MST compensation and pension exams.
+(VA calls opinions by all examiners "medical" whether the examiner has a medical degree or not.)

 (5) If an examiner cannot reach a conclusion without resorting to mere speculation, they should explain why, and their explanation must address all the issues delineated by the appeals court in Jones v.
 Shinseki, 23 Vet.
 App.
 382, 387–390 (2010).